-I want to start with saying, I asked this person to tell me about Robert.
+I want to start by saying, I asked this person to tell me about Robert.
 He was described as being humble, funny, and genuine.
-Smart as can be, and incredibly nice, but he had made some bad decisions in his life that had ended up with him battling addiction.
+Smart as can be, and incredibly nice, but he had made some bad decisions that ended up with him battling addiction.
 He’d been struggling for over a decade, having entered rehab previously and managing to stay clean for a few years before falling back into old habits…

-On May 4, 2009, Robert Honeycutt, 31, had been at a friends house.
-He had a phone call at around 9:00 pm that night with his parole officer, so she made sure that he was back to his home in Littcar, Ky, in time to take the call.
-After the call was over, Robert left with another friend, and this friend has remained a mystery for all these years.
-He spent the night with this mystery woman.
+On May 4, 2009, Robert Honeycutt, 31, had been at a friend’s house.
+He had a phone call at around 9:00 pm that night with his parole officer.
+Robert didn’t have a ride so his friend made sure he was dropped off back at his home in Littcar, Kentucky, in time to take the call.
+After the call was over, Robert left with another friend, whom he spent the night with.
+We’ll call her “Mystery Lady”.

-The following day, May 5, he had a hearing at the Knott County Court House, where mystery woman dropped him off…
+The following day, May 5, he had a hearing at the Knott County Court House, and this is where “Mystery Lady” dropped him off…

-At the courthouse, he managed to make friends with another woman.
+At the courthouse, he managed to make friends with another woman, we’ll call her “Court House Lady”.
 He went home with her but had to be at his residence (which he shared with his parents) to take another call from his parole officer.
-She allowed him to borrow her car (despite it being without insurance) to make the drive back home.
+“Court House Lady” allowed him to borrow her car to make the drive back home.

-He left the house in a hurry to get the car back to its owner, but on the way, he wrecked over an embankment, landing in the creek off KY HWY 160 between the Ivis Bible Church and the Arby’s/Exxon gas station.
-For those of you familiar with the area, in that semi-bad curve.
+He left the house in a hurry, unfortunately wrecking over an embankment, and landing in a creek off KY HWY 160 between the Ivis Bible Church and the Arby’s/Exxon gas station.

-Back peddling a bit here, Roberts uncle went to the location of the accident the day following his disappearance and noted that there was a concerning amount of blood.
+The day following Robert’s disappearance, his uncle went to the location of the accident.
+He noted that there was a concerning amount of blood.
 To quote him, he said it “looked like a hog had been slaughtered”.
-Sounds like he definitely needed paramedics after the accident…

 If you have any information about what happened to Robert, please call the Kentucky State Police at 606-435-6069.